Population transfer

-Population transfer or resettlement is a type of mass migration, often imposed by state policy or international authority and most frequently on the basis of ethnicity or religion but also due to economic development.
+Population transfer or resettlement is a type of mass migration that is often imposed by a state policy or international authority.
+Such mass migrations are most frequently spurred on the basis of ethnicity or religion, but they also occur due to economic development.
 Banishment or exile is a similar process, but is forcibly applied to individuals and groups.
 Population transfer differs more than simply technically from individually motivated migration, but at times of war, the act of fleeing from danger or famine often blurs the differences.
-If a state can preserve the fiction that migrations are the result of innumerable "personal" decisions, the state may be able to claim that it is not to blame for the displacement.

 Often the affected population is transferred by force to a distant region, perhaps not suited to their way of life, causing them substantial harm.
 In addition, the process implies the loss of immovable property and substantial amounts of movable property when rushed.
-This transfer may be motivated by the more powerful party's desire to make other uses of the land in question or, less often, by disastrous environmental or economic conditions that require relocation.
+This transfer may be motivated by the more powerful party's desire to make other uses of the land in question or, less often, by security or disastrous environmental or economic conditions that require relocation.